ocignis/ocignis-bot/README.md

 [![CI][ci-badge]][ci-url]
 [![CI-Deployment][ci-deployment-badge]][ci-deployment-url]

-Minimal trading bot with API to easily run, stop or schedule trading strategies.
+Binance minimal trading bot with API to easily run, stop or schedule trading strategies.
 Build algorithms in Typescript with focus on best practices and painless developer experience.

 ## Features:

 - Minimal setup that can be extended 🔧
 - Spin it up with single command 🌀
+- Can be easily modified to work with any exchange or trading asset (currently setup to Binance)
 - Dockerized - Instantly create multiple bot containers with different strategies parameters ⚡
-- End-To-End type safety with TypeScript (Database <-> Bot <-> API <-> Frontend)
+- Always execute your trading strategies safe - End-To-End type safety with TypeScript (Database <-> Bot <-> API <-> Frontend)
 - tRPC API for seamless [frontend app](https://github.com/ocignis/ocignis-fe) integration
 - Optional Express.js REST API
 - Websocket implementation.
 Get every single trade in real time.